SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - The person who 'conducts' the session usually ends up judging, but this can tire them out.
 Taking over their judging shifts and letting them speak gives them time to refresh.
 - When I spoke to Akshat Saxena, I realized that pro-ams are one of the most crucial ways to speed track debate progress.
 Because matter sessions aren't enough if both participants don't actively work on the same case together.
 Pro-ams help juniors understand what the right debate habits are.
 - Case prep with a senior you've teamed up with by itself is an incredible learning experience, and a very cool fascinating experience for the juniors that I've spoken to.
 - Having too many seniors is always better than having too less seniors.
-In the worst case if you have a debate room full of juniors, and 2 extra seniors, these seniors can always at least guide the ca
+In the worst case if you have a debate room full of juniors, and 2 extra seniors, these seniors can always at least guide the case prep of the juniors and cheer them on, even if they don't speak themselves.

 Senior judge: junior participant ratio is a big deal.
-Early on too many juniors.
-One way to combat is having more seniors.
-Another way is spreading out sessions even more.
+Often the debsoc doesn't even have 1 available senior for Early on there are often too many juniors.
+One way to combat this is having more seniors.
+Another way is spreading out sessions even more, such that the juniors are spread out.